teamdeeson/codex/docs/handbook/roles-at-deeson.md

 * Identifying weaknesses in our approach and developing a plan to improve them in the form of quarterly goals
 * Defining quarterly goals that are SMART
 * Accountable for the delivery of quarterly goals within the sphere of your initiative including planning of the delivery so that it releases incrementally over the quarter
-* Taking responsibility for supporting any new processes or tools developed by the initiative
+* Taking responsibility for supporting any new processes or tools developed by the initiative:
     * Producing any useful training materials
     * Brown bags
     * Supporting the tools and processes you create (making time to answer Slack messages and provide ScreenHero debugging for example)
-* Producing outward facing marketing material to announce how your initiative is making a difference at Deeson
+* Producing outward facing marketing material to announce how your initiative is making a difference at Deeson:
     * Writing blog posts
     * Speaking at events
     * Maintaining open source tools